section-engineering-education/engineering-education/content/articles/how-to-secure-php-resource-with-http-authentication/index.md

 ---
 HTTP authentication is the procedure of figuring out and verifying customers' credentials to ensure they are permitted to get the right of entry to an internet resource.
 <!--more-->
-They aim to prevent unauthorized entry to PHP web applications by defending sensitive files or endpoints using a username and a password or those containing Base64 encoded credentials.
+HTTP authentication aims at preventing unauthorized entry to PHP web applications by defending sensitive files or endpoints using a username and a password or those containing Base64 encoded credentials.

-HTTP authentication helps significantly increase the speed of the process, security, revenue, and sensitive credentials of companies.
+HTTP authentication helps significantly increase the speed of securing PHP resources, revenue, and sensitive credentials of companies.

 ### Table of contents
 - [Editing the Apache configuration file](#editing-the-apache-configuration-file)